 Staining wood seems like a very complex topic but it doesn’t have to be.
 There are a few things to know that I will explain to help you gain a better understanding and help you achieve that perfect professional look.
 One of which is knowing the nature of the wood you are working with.

-Some wood species such as cherry, pine, maple and birch can make you want to throw your project against a wall for all that me you spent making it and then it turns out looking different from what you expected.
+Some wood species such as cherry, pine, maple and birch can make you want to throw your project against a wall for all that money you spent making it and then it turns out looking different from what you expected.

 My favorite woods to work with are African Mahogany, Oak, Walnut and Cherry.
 I use my wood CNC machine a lot and have found hard woods are the funnest and most beautiful to work with.
 Pine wood is soft and the fibers of the wood can be difficult to make very smooth.
 You may have to stain, sand and re-stain to get a smooth perfect surface.